AvrahamMeyers/Database-Mini-Project/README.md

 - Weather
 - Passengers

-Our system for scheduling is modeled around the **Flight** entity, as we account for all flight information to assign flights the proper aircraft, crew members, and the gates and airports for departure and arrival.
+Our system for scheduling is modeled around the **Flight** entity, as we account for all flight information to assign flights the proper aircraft, crew members, and the gates and airports for departure and arrival, and the relevant passengers for the flight.
 Additionally, we account for the weather conditions at the respective airports.

 ### Entity Relationships